blakeminix/blakeminix/README.md

 ### Hi there 👋
-- 🔭 I'm currently developing a content management system
+- 🔭 I'm currently developing an open-sourced content management system
 - 🌱 I'm currently learning Next.js as a full-stack development framework
 - 📫 How to reach me: https://www.linkedin.com/in/blakeminix/